opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param minInliersCount: Number of inliers.
 If the algorithm at some stage finds more inliers than ``minInliersCount`` , it finishes.

     :param inliers: Output vector that contains indices of inliers in ``objectPoints`` and ``imagePoints`` .

+    :param flags: Method for solving a PnP problem (see  :ocv:func:`solvePnP` ).

 The function estimates an object pose given a set of object points, their corresponding image projections, as well as the camera matrix and the distortion coefficients.
 This function finds such a pose that minimizes reprojection error, that is, the sum of squared distances between the observed projections ``imagePoints`` and the projected (using
 :ocv:func:`projectPoints` ) ``objectPoints``.
 The use of RANSAC makes the function resistant to outliers.